Godzil/Crunchy/README.md

   * `crLocale`
   * `crSessionKey`
   * `crLoginUrl`

-  * `crUserId`
+ - Other options:
-  * `crUserKey`
+  * `sleepTime`: minimum delay (in ms) between each page load

  - Generated values: don't touch them:
   * `crDeviceId`
   * `crSessionId`

-Some of theses login related options are not going to be documented on what to put there for _legal_ reason.
+Some of these login related options are not going to be documented on what to put there for _legal_ reason.

 Crunchy will also create a `.cookie.jar` file in the output folder (by default the current folder) it is the file used by Crunchy to store the web cookies.